webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

             * It will be in the directory where you created the virtualenv command.
             * Run .\'Virtual Environment Name'\Scripts\activate to activate the virtual environment.

 2. The server code was written in Django.
-Install Django and restframework.
+Install Django and the required package.
     * If the installation does not work well in the next installation, I recommend turning off and off the terminal.

-            pip install django
-            pip install djangorestframework django-cors-headers
-            pip install drf-yasg

-    * The following is the installation of a library related to face recognition and menu recommendations.

-            pip install scikit-learn
-            pip install deepface

-    * Go to the backend folder on the terminal and run python manage.py run server 0.0.0.0:<port number>
+    * Go to the backend folder on the terminal and run pip install -r requirements.txt

+            pip install -r requirements.txt

+    * Run python manage.py runserver 0.0.0.0:'port number'

-            python manage.py runserver 0.0.0.0:<port number>
+            python manage.py runserver 0.0.0.0:'port number'

         * At this time, please enter the port number you want to use
         * If you see the screen below after running, it's a success.